boghammar/Kassa/README.md

 # Kassa
-A simple accounting application for small xxx
+A simple accounting application for small associations.